PatrickCallaghan/datastax-queueing-demo/README.md

 NOTE - this example requires DataStax Enterprise > 4.5.0 or Cassandra > 2.0.5 and the cassandra-driver-core version > 2.0.2

+NOTE - Cassandra/DSE is not a natural fit for a queueing system, my recommendation would be use Kafka or MQ.
+As lots of people have tried to implement queueing in Cassandra/DSE I though I would show a version that creates no tombstones so it is relatively safe to us.
+Another thing to note that this is single threader so works more like the disruptor in a way.

 ## Scenario

 This demo shows how to create a queueing system in DataStax Enterprise or with leveled compaction in Cassandra.
 This demo utilises the in-memory feature in DSE to provide a set amount of space for the queue on the heap.